Your application status

 - It could be that you are unqualified.
-Although you may have supplied all documents correctly, your application does not meet requirements and you are not eligible for admission to Lund University or for the specific programme.
+Although you may have supplied all documents correctly, your application does not meet the entry requirements for admission to Lund University or for the specific programme.
 In this case, your application is deleted and you will not be able to be considered for admission.

 - It could be that there is a problem with your documentation (e.g. missing document, incorrectly submitted document, lack of English language proficiency proof), which means that until proven otherwise, you are considered unqualified for admission to the university or programme.
 If you are able to rectify the problem before the document deadline, then your application can be reviewed again, and if appropriate, your status can be changed to reflect the new information.

 - If you are a final-year Bachelor’s student, you will most likely receive the “unqualified” message which correctly reflects the fact that you have not yet completed the full degree, required for admission.
 However if you supplied the official document from your University confirming you are registered for the final year of studies and associated transcripts thus far, then you may still be offered a conditional admission, if the programme selects you.

 - During the merit rating process, a programme may still be in the process of evaluating applications in various steps.
 Until your application has been evaluated at that particular step, your status may again show unqualified until it is determined you do meet that particular requirement for admission.